CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/08-collab.md

 her `Desktop` folder, the Collaborator enters:

 ~~~
-$ git clone git@github.com:alflin/recipes.git ~/Desktop/alflin-recipes
+$ git clone git@github.com:nelle/north-pacific-gyre.git ~/Desktop/nelle-north-pacific-gyre
 ~~~
 {: .language-bash}

-Replace 'alflin' with the Owner's username.
+Replace 'nelle' with the Owner's username.

-If you choose to clone without the clone path (`~/Desktop/alflin-recipes`) specified at the end, you will clone inside your own recipes folder!
+If you choose to clone without the clone path (`~/Desktop/nelle-north-pacific-gyre`) specified at the end, you will clone inside your own north-pacific-gyre folder!
 Make sure to navigate to the `Desktop` folder first.

 ![After Creating Clone of Repository](../fig/github-collaboration.png)